Ohio Truck Laws

-Despite his national acclaim, Michael is proud to call Ohio home, and he continues to focus his expertise toward the benefit of Ohioans who have suffered as a result of a truck accident.
-Contact Michael today for a free consultation and discuss your potential case with an attorney who has a track record for defending truck accident victims against the drivers and carriers who should be held responsible.
+Despite their national acclaim, their attorneys at Leizerman & Young are proud to call Ohio home, as we continues to focus our expertise toward the benefit of Ohioans who have suffered as a result of a truck accident.
+Contact any one of our offices today for a free consultation and discuss your potential case with an attorney who has a track record for defending truck accident victims against the drivers and carriers who should be held responsible.

 Toledo, Ohio | Columbus, Ohio | Cleveland, Ohio

 For over 40 years, Leizerman & Young and its predecessor law firms have helped hundreds of victims of Ohio truck accidents.
 Our truck accident attorneys have successfully represented Ohio residents who suffered wrongful death or serious injuries that have prevented them from returning to work and have caused permanent disability.